Cheeger-Simons differential characters with compact support and Pontryagin duality: Introduction and summary

-By now there exist several different models for differential cohomology, i.e.~several different constructions of the functors $\dH^k(-;\bbZ): \Man^\op \to \Ab$, given by differential characters~\cite{CS}, smooth Deligne cohomology \cite{Brylinski}, differential cocycles \cite{HS} and de Rham-Federer currents~\cite{HLZ}.
-These models are known to be related by unique natural equivalences~\cite{SS,BB}.
-In the present paper we use the original model of differential characters as established by Cheeger and Simons in \cite{CS}, which are $\bbT$-valued group characters on the Abelian group $Z_{k-1}(M)$ of singular cycles in $M$ that satisfy a certain smoothness condition.
+By now there exist several different models for differential cohomology, i.e.~several different constructions of the functors $\dH^k(-;\bbZ): \Man^\op \to \Ab$, given by differential characters~\cite{CS}, de Rham-Federer currents \cite{HLZ}, differential cocycles \cite{HS} and smooth Deligne cohomology \cite{Brylinski}.
+All models of differential cohomology are known to be related by unique natural isomorphisms.
+Several instances of such natural isomorphisms have been constructed in \cite{HL1, HLZ}.
+More recently, \cite{SS} introduced an axiomatic approach to differential cohomology, showing uniqueness up to unique natural equivalence.
+A similar result has been obtained in \cite{BB}, however using a different approach.
+In the present paper we adopt the original model of differential characters as established by Cheeger and Simons in \cite{CS}.
+Cheeger-Simons differential characters are $\bbT$-valued group characters on the Abelian group $Z_{k-1}(M)$ of singular cycles in $M$ that satisfy a certain smoothness condition.
 An interesting alternative perspective would be to use the more abstract homotopy theoretical approach to differential cohomology, see e.g.\ \cite{Bu12}.
 We expect that some of our results, e.g.\ on functorial properties of various constructions and the excision theorem for differential cohomology, are intrinsic properties of this framework and could be shown with less arguments.
-However, we decided to use the more traditional Cheeger-Simons approach \cite{CS} in order to avoid the rather technical tools of homotopy theory. \sk
+However, we decided to use the more traditional Cheeger-Simons approach \cite{CS} in order to avoid the rather technical tools of homotopy theory.
+This gives us also the chance to relate the notion of compactly supported differential characters that we introduce with the original Cheeger-Simons characters, see Section \ref{secCDiffChar}. \sk